-7 Breast cancer during pregnancy (PABC) is a rare affection; but since more women postpone

-${\circ}$ childbearing until middle age, the incidence of breast cancer in pregnancy started increasing.

-9 Delays in diagnosis and treatment are also due to physiological changes in the breast during requires balancing between risks and benefits for both the maternal and fetal wellbeing.
-The
+Abstract- Breast cancer during pregnancy (PABC) is a rare affection; but since more women postpone childbearing until middle age, the incidence of breast cancer in pregnancy started increasing.
+Delays in diagnosis and treatment are also due to physiological changes in the breast during pregnancy.
+Breast cancer associated with pregnancy represents a unique clinical scenario that requires balancing between risks and benefits for both the maternal and fetal well-being.